Are you looking for the most powerful and effective hard surface moss killer you can buy in the United Kingdom?

 Don’t forget; Benzalkonium Chloride is also known as alkyldimethylbenzylammonium chloride.

-Is BAC 50 Really That Powerful?
+Is BAC 50 Really The Best Moss Killer?

 I know because I spent several years using this on roof tiles to prevent the moss from growing back after I had physically removed it with a brush/scraper.